chrisglein/chrisglein.github.io/_posts/2012-03-08-music-made-me-part-11.md

 ### #41 - Dave Matthews Band
 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/2nklcPJ3YhYJfC2ibStXz9?utm_source=generator&theme=0" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

 Eventually I took a deeper look at The Dave Matthews Band.
-I can't remember what song brought me in, but it's safe to say that *Crash* was the album.
-I listened to *Under the Table and Dreaming* around this time too, and very much enjoyed it, but for whatever reason it didn't manage to form concrete memories like *Crash* did. *Crash* will have more contributions to this timeline than any other album, and that's on a list where I try hard to only pick one song per album unless absolutely necessary.
+I can't remember what song brought me in, but it's safe to say that _Crash_ was the album.
+I listened to _Under the Table and Dreaming_ around this time too, and very much enjoyed it, but for whatever reason it didn't manage to form concrete memories like _Crash_ did. _Crash_ will have more contributions to this timeline than any other album, and that's on a list where I try hard to only pick one song per album unless absolutely necessary.

 Once I discovered The Dave Matthews Band I got into them a big way.
 The band was capable of a diverse sound from its unique combination of instruments, which I appreciated.
 But something that was particularly important to me was that Matthews could actually play the guitar.
 Well.
 And it was an acoustic guitar.
 These were not simple three chord jams hidden behind waves of distortion.
 Playing along to these songs demanded that I make significant growth as a guitarist.

 I can't imagine "#41" being played by any other band.
 It's a song that defies description, which is probably why it never got a name.
 It was most likely "Crash Into Me" that caused me to pick up the album, but it's the complexity behind something like "#41" that caused me to delve deep into this band for years.

-Although I also have a loving memory of my dad dancing around like a monkey to []"Proudest Monkey"](https://open.spotify.com/track/2wQrDUl5XnQFZJfgMGLAEN?si=6e35dfca40884fc7).
+Although I also have a loving memory of my dad dancing around like a monkey to ["Proudest Monkey"](https://open.spotify.com/track/2wQrDUl5XnQFZJfgMGLAEN?si=6e35dfca40884fc7).
 That's good stuff too.